Northern Michigan Wildcats men's ice hockey: Recent history

 One of the most successful seasons in recent history came in the 2009–10 season.
 Northern Michigan finished the regular season ranked fourth in the CCHA and ranked 16th in the nation.
 The Wildcats received a first round bye in the CCHA tournament and matched up against Alaska Fairbanks, coming off first round sweep of Western Michigan.
 Northern Michigan swept the Nanooks two games to none with 4–3 and 5–1 victories, advancing NMU to the semifinal round.
 Northern Michigan took on Ferris State looking to overcome the semifinal losses the previous two seasons.
 The Wildcats came out on top of their seventh appearance in the CCHA Semifinals in the last eight seasons with an overtime goal by Greger Hanson to give Northern Michigan the 5–4 OT win.
 The win was the first time Northern Michigan advanced to the CCHA Championship game since 1999, under Rick Comley.
 The Wildcats run in the CCHA playoffs ended in the Championship game, when Northern Michigan fell short in a close game to Michigan.
-The Wildcats' 2–1 loss to the Wolverines did not end their season as NMU received an at-large bid to the 2010 NCAA Men's Division I Ice Hockey Tournament, their first tournament appearance since 1999 and first under Walt Kyle.
-Northern Michigan's first NCAA Tournament berth in 11 seasons took them to the West Regional at the Xcel Energy Center in St. Paul, Minnesota, and first round match-up against St. Cloud State.
+The Wildcats' 2–1 loss to the Wolverines did not end their season as NMU received an at-large bid to the 2010 NCAA tournament, their first tournament appearance since 1999 and first under Walt Kyle.
+Northern Michigan's first NCAA tournament berth in 11 seasons took them to the West Regional at the Xcel Energy Center in St. Paul, Minnesota, and first round match-up against St. Cloud State.
 The Wildcats battled hard in front of a pro-SCSU crowd.
 Northern Michigan found themselves down early 2–0 in the first period but picked up a late goal by sophomore forward Justin Florek.
 St. Cloud answered in the second period on the power play but Northern Michigan kept within one goal when senior forward Ray Kaunisto scored late in the period.
 St. Cloud was held scoreless in the third while Northern Michigan tied the game with an even strength goal under four minutes left in the third period by junior defenseman Erik Spady.
 The Two team battled hard through the first overtime before St. Cloud State's Tony Mosey scored 23 seconds into the second overtime.
 Senior goaltender Brian Stewart stopped 50 SCSU shots in the tough loss.